Why did you develop the Boulder Alano Club?

 Having a clubhouse fosters more opportunities for fellowship and community activities because many meetings are held in one location which means the recovery community interacts more often.

-How much is the contribution for the groups who want to have their meetings at the club.
+How much is the contribution for the groups who have their meetings at the Boulder Alano Club?

 How early before the start of a meeting can we arrive?

-Can we bring outside food in?
+Can we bring in outside food?
 Serve coffee in our meetings?
-Will there be running water?

 Is there an area to hang out/fellowship, drink coffee & socialize?